What is Gumboro

-Infectious bursal disease is an acute, highly contagious viral disease of young chickens.
+The infectious bursal disease also called gumboro is an acute, highly contagious viral disease of young chickens.
 It is most often found in highly concentrated poultry producing areas.
 It causes marked morbidity and mortality in affected flocks.
-Although the disease causes severe losses, its affect on reducing the bird’s ability to develop immunity to other diseases may be the most serious effect produced by this disease.
+Although the disease causes severe losses, its effect on reducing the bird’s ability to develop immunity to other diseases may be the most serious effect produced by this disease.

 Postmortem lesions include dehydration and changes in the bursa, skeletal muscle, liver and kidneys.
-All affected birds have bursal changes characterized by swelling, change in shape (oblong), color (pink, yellow, red, black) and the formation of a gelatinous film around the bursa.
-Within a few days the bursa shrinks to half its normal size or smaller.
+All affected birds have bursal changes characterized by swelling, change in shape (oblong), colour (pink, yellow, red, black) and the formation of a gelatinous film around the bursa.
+Within a few days, the bursa shrinks to half its normal size or smaller.

 Vaccines are available but must be carefully used.
 If given correctly, good immunity can be developed.
 There is no specific treatment for infectious bursal disease and indiscriminate medication with certain drugs may severely aggravate mortality.
 Supportive measures such as increasing heat, ventilation and water consumption are beneficial